prajwalbg05/AgroAI/PROJECT_STRUCTURE.md

 - `.env` files are gitignored (contains API keys)
 - `node_modules/` and `venv/` are gitignored
 - All model files are included in repository for deployment
+- Legacy Vite/Tailwind React frontend has been removed; the static root frontend is the single source of truth

 ---